 6. INTELLECTUAL PROPERTY RIGHTS

-All Intellectual Property Rights in or arising out of or in connection with any Courses shall be owned by Cornwall Insight.
-The Courses and information provided therein is for the sole use of the Delegate and may not be copied or further distributed without Cornwall Insight’s written consent.
+6.1 All Intellectual Property Rights in or arising out of or in connection with any Courses shall be legally and absolutely owned by Cornwall Insight.
+The Courses and information provided therein is for the sole use of the Client and the Delegate and may not be copied or further distributed without Cornwall Insight’s written consent.

 7.1 This clause 7 sets out the framework for the sharing of Personal Data between the parties as Data Controllers.
 Each party acknowledges that one party (the “Data Discloser”) will regularly disclose to the other party (the “Data Recipient”) Shared Personal Data collected by the Data Discloser for the Agreed Purposes.

-7.2 Each party shall comply with all the obligations imposed of the party under the Data Protection Legislation.
+7.2 Each party shall comply with all the obligations imposed on them under the Data Protection Legislation.

 7.3 Each party shall: